alanbchristie/python-cm4-fan-controller/README.md

 ## Hardware
-This code is designed to tun on the CM4 IO board where, according to the [CM4 IO Board datasheet], to enable the I2C bus to the fan controller, you will need `dtparam=i2c_vc=on` set in your `/boot/config.txt`.
+This code is designed to tun on the CM4 IO board where, according to the [CM4 datasheet], to enable the I2C bus to the fan controller, you will need `dtparam=i2c_vc=on` set in your `/boot/config.txt`.
 The fan controller will then be on i2c-10 at the 7-bit address 0x2f.